Green Valley Resort & Spa

 Rates and Reservations

 Lodging at the Coyote Inn consists of casitas and one- and two-bedroom suites.
-Nightly Casita rates quoted below are for room and full breakfast.
+Nightly Casita rates quoted below are for room only.
 One-to-four-bedroom condominiums are also available.The tennis camp options are mornings only, afternoons only, or morning and afternoon.

 Tennis Program, instruction only